oroinc/documentation/user/glossary.rst

       collected information about billing and shipping address, payment method, etc.

    Organization
+      A system :term:`entity <Entity>`.
 The highest level of the system permissions grouping.
+Its :term:`records <Record>` represent a group of :term:`users <User>` that belong to the same enterprise, business, commerce or another organization.
 Different roles and permission settings can be defined for different organization records.

+   System Organization
+      An :term:`organization <Organization>`, from which a user can (subject to the permissions and access settings) see and process details of records in each and any organization within an Oro application instance.

    User
       User :term:`records <Record>` represent a person, a group of people or a third-party system using the Oro application.